 ACT recently introduced a new line of Haynes/Sodium IFLs that can meet this demanding application requirement.
 The stresses in typical IFLs are in the range of 0.3 to 0.6ksi at 1,100°C (depending on the diameter).

 The figure and table below show Haynes 230 has significantly greater creep resistance than Inconel 600/601.
-While life expectancy is dependent on each application, the data indicates that life expectancy improvements of 2:1 or better could be realized.
+While life expectancy is dependent on each application, the data indicates that life expectancy at 982°C based on table below is 5x or more compared to Inconel 600/601.

 ACT’s UHT-IFLs are available in all the standard IFL sizes.
 Custom sizes are also available upon request.